daaang/chexdump/README.md

 To do
 -----

-1. It'd be cool if it could take command line arguments to like, display only a given byte range of a file, or something.
-Maybe I'll do that next.
-Probably try and imitate hexdump's `-n` and `-s` options.

-2. I guess I could make it possible for you to configure your own colors if you don't like my totally awesome choices for some reason.
+1. I guess I could make it possible for you to configure your own colors if you don't like my totally awesome choices for some reason.

-3. If I can come up with a reason for `~/.config/chexdump` to exist, I guess I'll make that happen.
+2. If I can come up with a reason for `~/.config/chexdump` to exist, I guess I'll make that happen.

 [pdfa]:     doc/pdfa.png